 Families in our home visiting and parent-child therapy programs may be impacted by significant stressors such as financial challenges, stressful relationships, mental health concerns, or chemical dependency.

 We offer a continuum of services to respond to the unique needs of each family including:

 Our home visitors have a strong understanding of pregnancy, early parenting, early child development, attachment, separation, and loss.
 We work within the parent-child relationship to strengthen the development of every child and family.

-Part of the Metro Alliance for Healthy Families, the Infant-Parent Development Program is designed for first-time parents who are impacted by significant stressors such as financial challenges, stressful relationships, mental health concerns or chemical dependency.
+Part of the Metro Alliance for Healthy Families, the Infant-Parent Development Program is designed for parents who are impacted by significant stressors such as financial challenges, stressful relationships, mental health concerns or chemical dependency.

 Participation is voluntary.
 Families may stay enrolled for up to four years.